Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Models

 When we construct circuits from noisy gates, for any given input, there is a probability that the output of a circuit is incorrect. \begin{definition} We say a circuit for the $n$-input boolean function $F$ is \emph{$\delta$-reliable} if for any input configuration $\{x_1, x_2, \ldots, x_n\} \in \{0,1\}^n$, the output of the circuit $y$ satisfies the following:

 where probability is over all the failure patterns of the gates in the circuit. \end{definition}

-This work aims to answer the following general question: What is the minimum energy expenditure needed to realize an $n$-input boolean function using a $\delta$-reliable formula?\footnote{In the presence of unreliable components, minimal realizations may not consume the minimum energy.} Herein, we first restrict attention to circuits (and/or technologies) where each gate in the circuit must have the same operating point and hence consume the same energy.
+This work aims to answer the following general question: What is the minimum energy needed to realize an $n$-input boolean function using a $\delta$-reliable formula?
+We first consider circuits (and/or technologies) where each gate in the circuit must have the same operating point and hence consume the same energy.
 We obtain the minimum energy per device for reliable computation.
-Some emerging technologies like spin electronics allow different devices in the circuit to have different operating points \cite{PatilMNYS2016}.
-The energy-reliability limit with such variable-quality gates is better; we characterize such settings later.
+Some emerging technologies like spin electronics allow different devices in the circuit to have different operating points \cite{ShanbhagVKPV2019}.
+The energy-reliability limit with such heterogeneous gates is better; we characterize such settings later.